 - 6 CE hours – Annual Federal Tax Refresher (AFTR) Course

 - 2 CE hours – Ethics

-- 10 CE hours - Federal tax law (any other Federal tax course besides AFTR course and Ethics course)
+- 10 CE hours – Federal tax law (any other Federal tax course besides tax update course and AFTR course)

 - 3 CE hours – Tax law update